Narrowing down the Hubble tension to the first two rungs of distance ladders: Cross checks with CSP

 where we assume a $\sim250\;\mathrm{km/s}$ average peculiar velocity to account for the peculiar velocity error.
 Our inference results are

 Similar to the PantheonPlus case, these results further strengthen the systematic preference for a high $H_0$ value directly from the calibrator distance measurements alone but irrelevant to the CSP SNe in the third rung.

-Intriguingly, the TRGB distances present an anomalously higher $H_0$ value (corresponding to globally smaller distance measurements), and the intercept $a_B$ of their hosted SNe also deviates slightly to the right (corresponding to a globally dimmer SN luminosity) as shown with the blue-dashed posterior in the middle panel of Fig.~\ref{fig:CSPaBtension}.
-This is the selection bias due to the sample scarcity and substantial SN Ia intrinsic scatter as vividly shown in Fig.~\ref{fig:CSPMRrelation}.
-By fully considering this ``subsample bias'', Riess et al.~\cite{Riess:2024vfa} measured $H_0=72.1\pm2.2\;\mathrm{km/s/Mpc}$ with well-chosen TRGB compared to the full HST set, which agrees well to our Cepheid and SBF cases.
-Therefore, the third-rung SNe systematics are further ruled out.
+Due to the sample scarcity (there remain only 14 data points after correcting for the selection bias), the TRGB case still suffers from a large $H_0$ fluctuation.
+However, by fully considering the ``subsample bias'' of the JWST TRGB calibrators, Riess et al.~\cite{Riess:2024vfa} measured $H_0=72.1\pm2.2\;\mathrm{km/s/Mpc}$ with well-chosen TRGB compared to the full HST set, which provides an independent crosscheck to our results.
+Therefore, the third-rung SNe systematics are impossible to be the origin of the Hubble tension.